Symmetry-protected self-correcting quantum memories: Self-correction with a 1-form SPT phase

 with $A_v$ and $B_f$ the undressed toric code terms of Eq.~(\ref{eqToricTriv}).
 The trivial model $H^{(0)}$ can be connected to our model $H$ using the non-symmetric circuit of Eq.~(\ref{eqRBHcircuit}).
 Lemma~\ref{lemPDCond} still holds for the trivial model, however Lemma~\ref{lemAnyonCoupling} and subsequently Lemma~\ref{lemEnergetics} do not.
 Indeed one can symmetrically create a pair of flipped plaquettes $B_f$ using a string of $X$ operators, without creating any bulk excitation.
 The coupling between boundary anyons and bulk strings is crucial for self-correction, as otherwise the anyons remain deconfined on the boundary.
 We discuss how this conditions results from the anomalous SET order of the boundary, and the SPT order of the bulk in Sec.~\ref{secBulkBoundary}.

-We have now symmetry and spectral properties of the toric code boundary.
-We will defer the discussion of ground space degeneracy of this model until the next section where we discuss the full model and lattice topology in more detail (as the ground space degeneracy depends strongly on the boundary topology).
+We now have symmetry and spectral properties of the toric code boundary.
+In Sec.~\ref{sec:cubicRBH} we will discuss the ground space degeneracy of this boundary in the context of the full model and its associated lattice topology.